3ddelano/epic-online-services-godot/README.md

 <img alt="Godot3" src="https://img.shields.io/badge/-Godot 4.3-478CBF?style=for-the-badge&logo=godotengine&logoWidth=20&logoColor=white" />&nbsp;&nbsp;&nbsp;<img alt="Epic Online Services 1.16.4" src="https://img.shields.io/badge/-Epic Online Services 1.16.4-313131?style=for-the-badge&logo=epic-games&logoWidth=20&logoColor=white" />

-> Supports Windows x64, Linux x64 and Android
+> Supports Windows x64, Linux x64, Android, MacOS, iOS (iphone/simulator) arm64

 > Disclaimer: This project is NOT affiliated with Epic Games Inc or Godot Engine.
 It doesn't endorse Epic Online Services.
 This project and sample Godot scenes are provided solely for educational purposes and may or may not comply with Epic Games' Design Guidelines, if you plan to release a game make sure you read the [Guidelines](https://dev.epicgames.com/docs/services/en-US/EpicAccountServices/DesignGuidelines/index.html) and any other steps needed to release a public game like asking for user consent, option to delete user data, website with privacy policy and license, etc.